byneapp/Flutter-Guidelines/README.md

-# Flutter-Guidelines
+# Flutter Code Style Guide
-Suggested Architecture and Code guidelines for Flutter Projects
+List of Guidelines When Developing with Flutter